jackalnom/centralcoastcauldrons/README.md

 # Central Coast Cauldrons

-Central Coast Cauldrons is a stubbed out API meant to serve as a starting point for learning how to build backend servies that integrate with a persistance layer.
-You will progressively build out your own forked version of the API and integrate with a progressively more sophisticated database backend.
-When you register your backend at the [Potion Exchange](https://potion-exchange.vercel.app/) simulated customers will shop at your store using your API.
+Central Coast Cauldrons is a stubbed out API meant to serve as a starting point for learning how to build backend services that integrate with a persistence layer.
+You will progressively build out your own version of the API and integrate with a progressively more sophisticated database backend.
+When you register your backend at the [Potion Exchange](https://potion-exchange.vercel.app/), simulated customers will shop at your store using your API.

 The application's setting is a simulated fantasy RPG world with adventurers seeking to buy potions.
 You are one of many shops in this world that offer a variety (over 100k possibilities) of potions.